Communication deviance

-Communication deviance (CD) occurs when a speaker fails to effectively communicate meaning to their listener with confusing speech patterns or illogical patterns.
+Communication deviance (CD) occurs when a speaker fails to effectively communicate and convey meaning to their listeners with confusing speech or illogical patterns.
 These disturbances can range from vague linguistic references, contradictory statements to more encompassing non-verbal problems at the level of turn-taking.

 The term was originally introduced by Lyman Wynne and Margaret Singer in 1963 to describe a communication style found among parents who had children with schizophrenia.
 According to Wynne, people are able to focus their attention and identify meaning from external stimuli beginning with their interactions, particularly with their parents, during their early years of life.
 In family communication, deviance is present in the way members acknowledge or affirm one another as well as in task performance.

+A recent meta-analysis reported that communication deviance is highly prevalent in parents of patients diagnosed with schizophrenia and adoption studies have reported significant associations between CD in the parent and thought disorder in the offspring.

+But, some research shows that CD may be more likely to be associated with specific cognitive disorganization rather than the criteria of schizophrenia, like DSM-III or DSM-II.
+Also, findings of CD shows that CD may be associated with children's disorders too, rather than the behavior of preschizophrenic types.

+For application purposes: CD has been thought of as a measurement of disorder shown in speech in the subclinical aspect.